 Cleaning Lighting Fixtures

-These cleaning solutions for light fixtures and lamp shades can help clear things up.
+These cleaning solutions for lighting fixtures and lampshades can help clear things up.

-Before cleaning light fixtures, carefully remove the shade or cover.
-(For lamp shades, clean according to the type of material, see below).
+Before cleaning lighting fixtures, carefully remove the shade or cover.
+(For lampshades, clean them according to the type of material; see below).

-You don't need the harsher, more expensive surface-specific cleaners to get the dirty job done.
+You don't need harsher, more expensive surface-specific cleaners to do the dirty job.
 These cleaners can mar the surface sheen that keeps fixtures looking their best.

 Cleaning a Chandelier